Blueman3612/wordsduel/PROJECT.md

 2. Initial parameter is given (e.g., "Noun")
 3. Players alternate turns:
    - Player types a word matching the parameter
-   - Word is validated
+   - Word is validated against dictionary and parameters
+   - Word is checked for uniqueness against used words
-   - Word is added to "used words" list
+   - Valid word is added to "used words" list
 4. Parameters become progressively harder (e.g., "Includes letter X")
 5. Game continues until a player fails to provide a valid word in time